-An employer has to pay the apprentice at least national minimum wage and the apprentice has to work a minimum of 30 hours per week.
+An employer has to pay the apprentice at least national minimum wage.
 Employers who employ an apprentice 19 years of age or older may have to contribute towards the cost of the training.

 What type of Apprenticeships can we provide?

 - Business Administration